mkuf/prind/README.md

 ### Building MCU Code
 The multistage Image for Klipper contains a ``mcu`` target which is a Ubuntu Image with all requirements installed to compile the MCU Code for Klipper.

+Repace the serial port at '--device' with your MCUs Device.
+Running the following command will execute
+ * make menuconfig
+ * make
+ * make flash

-This example mounts an existing build config at `klipper/.config`, preserves your build config (``klipper/.config``) and creates a directory ``out`` in your current working directory, where you'll find the compiled Binaries.
+This example mounts an existing build config at `klipper/.config`, preserves your build config (``klipper/.config``), creates a directory ``out`` in your current working directory, and flashes the mcu code onto your device.

 ```
 docker run \
   --rm \